 Do you require a fire barrier or fire stopping contractor, or fire stopping services?
 We work directly for end clients, as well as a sub-contractor to other contractors.

 We hold ConstructionLine Gold, CHAS, and SafeContractor health and safety accreditations, and are members of the FPA (Fire Protection Association).

 We are an experienced contractor based in Hereford in the West Midlands.
 We are versed in following manufacturers instructions, installing fire stopping materials, and working neatly and tidily to schedule.

-We are currently undertaking and working towards the BM Trada Fire Stopping Accreditation, which is a third party accreditation.
+We currently hold the BM Trada Fire Stopping Accreditation, which is a third party accreditation.
 This means that our work is vetted and checked by a third party body, to ensure that work is carried out to an acceptable standard.
 We are also hold BM Trada Installation of Fire Doors certification.